 Drafting and signing a model contract helps avoid disputes and protects your interests, whether you’re the model or the client.

 What Is a Model Contract?

 Some models sign with an agency instead.
-Employee models can also use a contract to help ensure their rights are protected.
+For models that are employed, you can also use a contract to help ensure their rights are protected.

 Why Use a Model Contract?

 Whether you are a model or a client, you want to make sure you have the details of your job written down.
 This ensures there is no dispute about what is expected from either party.

 A written service agreement is commonly necessary if there is any dispute.
 A court will often only enforce the written terms of a contract, not what the parties allegedly agreed to when speaking to each other.

 The lack of a contract often results in unexpected expectations and unpaid invoices.

 What To Include in a Model Contract